|Credit: Tomboy2290 | Dreamstime|

 Pregnancy and preventing birth defects

 Additionally, avocado allergies, while uncommon, do exist.
+They are typically associated with latex allergies, according to the Mayo Clinic.
 Symptoms include a stuffy nose, wheezing, coughing and edema.
 If you experience any of these symptoms after eating an avocado, try cutting the fruit out of your diet to see if the symptoms disappear.
 If they persist or are severe, consult a doctor.

 - Avocados, native to Central and South America, have been cultivated in these regions since 8000 B.C.